 Data on plastics found in cod during the 2016 food fishery on the Avalon Peninsula.
 Data updated regularly.

-How to Collect Fish Guts for Science We are collecting cod and salmon guts this season (2017) in Newfoundland and Labrador … More
+How to collect guts for science We are collecting fish, bird, and seal guts this season (2019-2020) in Newfoundland and Labrador … More

 The first recorded results of plastic ingestion of food fish in Newfoundland.